 So how exactly does a residency cost $500,000?
 It all comes down to two things that cost her money: (1) the direct costs she had to pay to do her residency; and (2) the indirect costs that came with pursuing her residency.

-Let’s start with direct costs, which are generally easy and straightforward to calculate.
+Let’s start with direct costs, which are easy to calculate.
 Most people are surprised to find out that dental residents not only aren’t paid a salary but are also required to pay tuition (crazy, I know!).
 My wife’s residency program wasn’t cheap either.
-I pulled up her tuition bills and this is what each year of her residency program cost:
+I pulled up her tuition bills and this is what each year of her residency cost:

 That’s $69,141 in total tuition we’ve paid over the last three years.
 Yikes!
 Luckily, due to our unique circumstances, we were able to cash flow her tuition via a combination of my wife’s savings and my own savings.
 Most people aren’t in that situation and will rely on taking out additional student loans to get them through their residency years.
 Still, even though we were able to avoid taking out extra student loans, that’s close to $70,000 over those three years that we could have saved away.

 The direct costs are easy enough to see, but it’s the indirect costs that really make her residency an expensive venture.
-As any economist (or personal finance enthusiast) will tell you, any choice you make isn’t done in a vacuum – if you do one thing, you have to think about what you could have done during that time instead.
-In this case, rather than doing her residency, my wife could have been spending the last three years working as a general dentist.
+As any economist (or personal finance enthusiast) will tell you, choices don’t happen in a vacuum – if you do one thing, you have to think about what you could have done with that time and money instead.
+In this case, rather than doing her residency, my wife could have spent the past three years working as a general dentist.

 This is what we call opportunity cost.
 At the outset, calculating opportunity cost isn’t easy.
-There are so many factors that come into play – stuff like what she could have made, what she could have made in the future by starting her career off sooner, money she could have made by investing during this time, and countless other things like that.
-For simplicity sake (since it still gets the point across), we’ll just look at what she could have made during her residency years.
+There are so many factors that come into play – stuff like what she could have made, what she could have made in the future by starting her career off sooner, money she could have made by investing during this time, and countless other things that go into this calculation.
+For simplicity’s sake (since it still gets the point across), we’ll just look at what she could have made during her residency years.

-A general dentist can make pretty good money.
-My wife also completed a GPR (general practice residency), which meant that she would have commanded a higher salary as a general dentist.
+A general dentist can make a pretty solid salary.
+My wife also completed a GPR (general practice residency), which likely means that she would have commanded a higher salary as a general dentist.
 The median dental salary according to the Department of Bureau and Labor Statistics is about $158,000 per year.
 I don’t think it’s unreasonable to think that my wife could have averaged $140,000 to $150,000 per year as a general dentist.

 Was It Worth It?